Allen County Assessor

 The Office of the Allen County Assessor is responsible for accurately and uniformly determining the market-value-in-use of every property in the county.
 This is achieved by using three approaches to value: Cost, Income, and Sales Comparison.
 The State now requires annual adjustments of assessments to reflect changes in the market.
 Below you will find documents explaining various processes used in the valuation of property.
 We encourage you to contact us with any questions or concerns regarding your assessment.

-The Rousseau Centre will be open to the public beginning Monday the 18th at 8:00 am.
+The Rousseau Centre is open to the public.
 Even though the building is open, we may be able to save you the trip!
 We are still able to help over the phone, via email, or even through teleconferencing.
-As a reminder, if you do enter the building, please remember to maintain a social distance.
+As a reminder, if you do enter the building, please remember to wear a mask and maintain a social distance.
 We also ask that you stay home if you aren't feeling well.
 Thank you for your patience and understanding.

 Property Information Searches